 You will know when a big wave is created.
-A Chalkboard with times is posted nearby as a way to keep track of the water fun schedule.
-Since there are shallow areas at the lagoon that have breakers to keep the major wave action to a minimum, this is also a great place to bring the little ones to play in the shallow water while you sit back in one of the nice lounge chairs on a sandy beach.
-The kids will also enjoy 2 small water slides that empty into the bay and are designed with a small slope to have fun but not allow for picking up too much speed along the way.
+A Chalkboard with times is posted nearby as a way to keep track of the wave schedule.
+Since there are shallow areas at the lagoon that have breakers to keep the major wave action to a minimum, this is also a great place to bring the little ones to play in the shallow water.
+Sit back in one of the nice lounge chairs on a sandy beach and watch the kids have a great time.
+The kids will also enjoy 2 small water slides that empty into the bay.
+These water slides are designed with a small slope to have fun but not allow for picking up too much speed along the way.

 Typhoon Lagoon Surf Pool

 There was a reason for this, to be able to actually surf on waves inside of a Water Park.
 That’s right, you can actually surf these waves.
 Well, you can’t just take your surfboard out in the rough waters and go at it, there are way too many people in this pool during operating hours.
 That is why you can sign up for Surf School at Typhoon Lagoon and take instruction from a professional surfer prior to the opening of the park.
-Where else can you go to have a nearly private surf lesson on man made waves?
+Where else can you go to have a nearly private surf lesson on man-made waves?

 Wave Pool / Surf Pool at The Typhoon Lagoon Water Park in Orlando

-One of the First of its Kind
+- One of the First of its Kind

-Largest Wave Pool in North America (At the time it was built, it was the Largest Wave Pool in the World)
+- Largest Wave Pool in North America (At the time it was built, it was the Largest Wave Pool in the World)

-500 Feet Wide and about 450 Feet Long
+- 500 Feet Wide and about 450 Feet Long

-Waves alternate between 6 foot and Bobbing waves
+- Waves alternate between 6 foot and Bobbing waves

-Chalkboard shows daily schedule for different types of waves
+- Chalkboard shows daily schedule for different types of waves

-Zero Depth Entry points
+- Zero Depth Entry points

-2 Bay Water Slides
+- 2 Bay Water Slides

 Typhoon Lagoon Surf Pool Information

-Additional Cost of $150.00 (At the time of this posting)
+- Additional Cost of $150.00 (At the time of this posting)

-Surf for about 2.5 hours before the park opens to the public
+- Surf for about 2.5 hours before the park opens to the public

-Professional Surf Instructor
+- Professional Surf Instructor

-Up to 12 People can sign up
+- Up to 12 People can sign up

-Pool is not used for anything other than Surfing during this time
+- Pool is not used for anything other than Surfing during this time

 Whether you are coming to the park during normal hours to splash around in the Lagoon Pool while waves come crashing down on you or you are here to surf early in the morning with a professional instructor, this amazing wave pool is one that has all of the other beat.
 This is an experience that everyone should have while they are in Orlando.